 RevOps (revenue operations) isn’t just a new buzzword.
-Although it borrows from existing marketing, sales, and service operations disciplines it focuses on the full client journey, supporting all customer-facing teams, improving revenue opportunities and customer satisfaction.
+Although it borrows from existing marketing, sales, and service operations disciplines it focuses on the full client journey.
+RevOps supports all customer-facing teams, improves revenue opportunities and customer satisfaction.
 Why is it time to consider adding a RevOps function to your organization?

 1 - Broken processes